Beej126/openconnect-sso-windows-csd/README.md

 - Azure AD MFA
 - Windows 11 (currently v 21H2, build: 22000.856)

-i created this fork to get the build process working on Windows along with incorporating @impynutz' "CSD hostscan" response logic.
+i created this fork to get the build process working on Windows along with incorporating @impynutz' "CSD hostscan" response logic ([see thread](https://github.com/vlaci/openconnect-sso/issues/35)).

 actually i don't think the build process really needs to run on Windows... theoretically we should be able to execute the final python script output from a linux build on Windows...